xsf/xmpp.org/content/blog/newsletter/2024-10-05-newsletter.md

 - [Cheogram](https://cheogram.com/) has released version [2.15.3-4](https://git.sr.ht/~singpolyma/cheogram-android/refs/2.15.3-4) for Android.
 - [Conversations](https://conversations.im/) has released version [2.16.7](https://codeberg.org/iNPUTmice/Conversations/releases/tag/2.16.7) for Android.
 - [Psi+ 1.5.2041 installer](https://sourceforge.net/projects/psiplus/files/Windows/Personal-Builds/KukuRuzo/) has been released.
 - [Gajim 1.9.4](https://gajim.org/post/2024-09-19-gajim-1.9.4-released/) and [1.9.5](https://gajim.org/post/2024-09-30-gajim-1.9.5-released/) have been released.
 These releases come with integrated support for the [XMPP Providers](https://providers.xmpp.net/) project.
-Furthermore, there is now suppport for "Hats" ([XEP-0317](https://xmpp.org/extensions/xep-0317.html)), which allow you to assign roles to group chat participants, i.e. "Support", "Expert" or really anything you like to assign.
+Furthermore, there is now support for "Hats" ([XEP-0317](https://xmpp.org/extensions/xep-0317.html)), which allow you to assign roles to group chat participants, i.e. "Support", "Expert" or really anything you like to assign.
 Last but not least, Gajim’s Microsoft Store release has been improved in many ways.
 You can check the [changelog](https://dev.gajim.org/gajim/gajim/-/blob/master/ChangeLog) for more details.
 - [Movim 0.28](https://github.com/movim/movim/releases/tag/v0.28) has been released.
 This new version (code named "Tempel") brings a "Freshly redesigned Search panel, improved account gateways and administration features, databases fixes and a new call flow and conference lobby" among [many other fixes and improvements](https://mov.im/node/pubsub.movim.eu/Movim/movim-0-28-tempel-and-the-movim-live-plan-4EO29q).

 {{< figure src="/images/newsletter/2024-10-05/movim-0.28.png" caption="Movim 0.28 (Tempel) Introducing the new call flow and conference lobby" >}}